Account Number: This is a unique number which is assigned by the EBT system.

 EBTU: The EBT Card Disbursement Screen is used to capture the information not already contained in the system that is transmitted to the EBT contractor.

-Electronic Benefit Transfer (EBT) Card: This is the plastic debit card that is used to access food stamp and/or cash benefits.
-The card is used at ATM machines and POS machines.
+Electronic Benefit Transfer (EBT) Card: This is the plastic debit card that is used to access SNAP and/or cash benefits.
+The card is used at ATM machines and POS terminals.

-Entry Mode: An entry of “manual” or “magnetic stripe” on the Transaction Detail screen in the Administrative Terminal indicates how the card number (PAN) was entered during a transaction.
+Entry Mode: An entry of “manual”, “magnetic stripe”, or “online” on the Transaction Detail screen in the Administrative Terminal indicates how the card number (PAN) was entered during a transaction.

 FNS: The Food and Nutrition Service is a division of the United States Department of Agriculture (USDA).

-FNS Number: FNS assigns a unique number to retailers indicating the retailer is eligible to accept food stamp benefits.
+FNS Number: FNS assigns a unique number to retailers indicating the retailer is eligible to accept SNAP benefits.
 This number is on the History screen in the Administrative Terminal.

-Fee Amount: The participant is charged a fee according to policy at 0150.015.15 for the processing of a cash withdrawal transaction at an ATM or POS terminal.
+Fee Amount: The participant is charged a fee for the processing of a cash withdrawal transaction at an ATM or POS terminal.
 This amount is deducted from the participant’s benefit balance at the time the transaction is approved.
 If the participant’s balance is not sufficient to cover the requested amount plus the fee, the transaction is denied.

-Hold Amount: When a food stamp manual voucher transaction is completed, an authorization number must be obtained by phoning eFunds.
-A hold is put on the participant’s food stamp benefits balance equal to the amount of the transaction until the voucher is cleared by the retailer.
+Hold Amount: When a SNAP manual voucher transaction is completed, an authorization number must be obtained by phoning the EBT vendor merchant assistance number as 888-227-6090 (this number is on the back of the EBT card).
+A hold is put on the participant’s SNAP benefits balance equal to the amount of the transaction until the voucher is cleared by the retailer.
 Once an accept reason is assigned to the voucher, the hold amount is deducted from the participant’s benefit balance and this field becomes blank.

-Manual Entries: If a card or POS machine is damaged, the card number can be keyed manually to complete the transaction (see 0150.035.10 Magnetic Stripe Transactions).
+Manual Entries: If a card or POS machine is damaged, the card number can be keyed manually to complete the transaction (see 0150.035.05 Manual Transactions).

-Personal Identification Number (PIN): A PIN is a four number secret code that must be used when the EBT card is used.
+Personal Identification Number (PIN): A PIN is a four number secret code that must be entered when the EBT card is used.
 This is to ensure no one uses the card but the participant or someone designated by the participant.
-This number is originally mailed the same day as the first card, but from a different location.
+The PIN is assigned by the participant by using the 800-997-7777 phone number, on the ebtEDGE Cardholder Portal or using the ebtEDGE Mobile APP.
 The PIN can be used with subsequent cards issued, unless the participant requests a new one by calling 800-997-7777.

-PIN Fails: A participant may incorrectly enter a PIN 4 times in a 24-hour period before the PIN fails.
-If the participant exceeds the 4 tries, the PIN is automatically reset to zero at midnight, and the following message prints on the participant’s transaction receipt: “PIN tries exceeded, call customer service.”
-If the participant can remember the PIN, s/he may try another transaction after midnight.
-If s/he has forgotten the PIN, s/he must call 800-997-7777 to select a new one or have a new PIN mailed.
+PIN Failed Attempts: A participant may incorrectly enter a PIN 4 times in a 24-hour period before the failed PIN attempts lock the EBT card and the participant cannot use the card.
+The PIN Information tab in the Administrative Terminal will display *****Locked***** in red and the following message prints on the participant’s transaction receipt: “PIN tries exceeded, call customer service.”
+If the participant can remember the PIN, s/he may try another transaction after midnight or if s/he has forgotten the PIN, s/he must call 800-997-7777 to select a new one.

-PIN Info: The Card Maintenance screen in the Administrative Terminal displays whether or not a PIN has been selected and the method.
+PIN Information: The Card tab in the Administrative Terminal displays whether or not a PIN has been selected and the method.
 Yes indicates that a PIN has been selected.
-Fails is the number of times the PIN entered has failed that day.
-Chg Count is the number of times the PIN has been changed.
-Method is how the PIN was selected.
-The Chg Date is the date the PIN was changed last.
+Failed Attempt is the number of times the PIN entered has failed that day (see PIN Failed Attempts). # of times Changed is the number of times the PIN has been changed.
+Method is how the last PIN was selected.
+The Last Changed field shows is the date the PIN was changed last.

 Point-of-Sale (POS) terminal: A POS is a device by which a participant completes transactions.
-The POS machine reads the card and allows the participant to buy food with food stamp benefits, and food or non-food with cash benefits.
+The POS machine reads the card and allows the participant to buy food with SNAP benefits, and food or non-food with cash benefits.
 Some retailers allow the participant to withdraw cash.

 Reversal Reason/Reject Reason (RR): A transaction may be reversed or rejected.
 The Transaction History screen and Transaction Detail screen in the Administrative Terminal display a code which explains the reason for the rejection or reversal.